Partner Agency Name:

 The most satisfying and challenging piece of the internship is speaking directly with students.
 We interact every day with students who face a variety of challenges.
 It is very rewarding to see the effects of our help through the students' success.
 In the same vein however it is also hard to see the different struggles and frustrations some students face especially being a veteran population.
 The biggest contribution I made was putting together and completing a report to be sent to the VA regarding the numbers of veteran students in each program.
 This was a time consuming report that helped alleviate some burden from other employees in the office.
 I also was able to contribute through the certification of dozens of veteran students GI Bill working as a liaison between the school and the VA.

 Post internship, my plans have been more solidified in that I feel like I have better direction for what I want to do in the future.
-I have been offered a position tentatively later in the year with the office I am interning with, and I will graciously accept.
-Looking back before my enrollment in the PAH 383 Pre-Internship: Building Career Readiness course, this was not the direction I saw myself going.
-But due to the insight gained during that class, and the internship experience itself I find that I am all to happy to be working for a college, in this specific office.
+I have been offered a position tentatively later in the year with the office I am interning with, and I plan to graciously accept.
+Looking back - before my enrollment in the PAH 383 Pre-Internship: Building Career Readiness course - this was not the direction I saw myself going.
+But due to the insight gained during that class, and the internship experience itself I find that I am all to happy to be working for a college, and in this specific office.

 What advice do you have for other students as they search for or begin their internship?

 I would issue two key pieces of advice for other students.
 First and foremost, do not overlook potential opportunities that you may already have in front of you.
 I almost overlooked my place of work as an internship opportunity and I am so glad that I did not as I really do, and have always enjoyed working for this department.
 They were delighted to hear that I was interested in doing my internship here and were all too happy to work with me to make it work, and provide a good professional growth experience.